gmdsi/GMDSI_notebooks/docs/part2/freyberg_da_prep.md

-Since `perlen` needs to change over cycles, we a way to tell PESTPP-DA to change it.
+Since `perlen` needs to change over cycles (month to month), we a way to tell PESTPP-DA to change it.
 We could setup separate parameters and template for each cycle (e.g. `perlen_0`,`perlen_1`,`perlen_2`, etc, for cycle 0,1,2, etc), but this is cumbersome.
 Instead, we can use a parameter cycle table to specific the value of the `perlen` parameter for each cycle (only fixed parameters can be treated this way...):

 ```python